Xx-oX/Dona-Nenem/README.md

 ## Methods
 * **parse**
-  * Use xml.etree.ElementTree to parse the input sorce file
+  * Use xml.etree.ElementTree to parse the input sorce file.
-  * Return a element list
+  * Return a element list.
 * **gen**
   * Generating the output target file.